coverity/coverity-sonar-plugin/README.md

 -   the value must match exactly, if having trouble finding the source files look at the Coverity Connect issues "File" column
 -   when running analysis on windows Coverity Connect returns values with linux path separators
 -   by using --strip-path during analysis this property can be avoided

+*Note*: Coverity SonarQube Plugin now supports both stream and project.
+-	If **sonar.coverity.stream** is configured, then the plugin will only fetch defects from configured stream, regardless **sonar.coverity.project** is configured.
+-	If **sonar.coverity.stream** is not configured, then the plugin will use **sonar.coverity.project** to fetch defects from.

 The Coverity Widget
 ===================